 The result is a perfectly balanced, self-contained rotating bin composter.
 There is a Mantis composter that’s the perfect size for any home and they all share the same key features!

 Easy to load and unload and designed to be easy to turn – even when fully loaded!

 State of the Art Design…

 Aerator vents allow oxygen into the chamber while venting assures even air flow and proper drainage.

 Clean and Neat

-Bin contents are fully enclosed to keep out rodents, pets, and other wildlife.
+Bin contents are fully enclosed to keep out rodents, pests and other wildlife.
 No more messy, unsightly piles, no odors wafting over to your neighbor’s porch.